babywyrm/gowasp/readme.md

 # Read On

-GOWASP is a lightweight, multi-language static analysis tool that detects OWASP Top 10 security issues—and more—in your source code.
+SCRYNET is a lightweight, multi-language static analysis tool that detects OWASP Top 10 security issues—and more—in your source code.

 It operates in two modes: